 In iPhone, you are bound to stick with stock UI and no access to 3rd party App installations outside the Apple App Store.
 The open-source nature of Android OS made it the most popular mobile software, this led to the development of many Android-based emulators for PC.

-You can run the Android ecosystem on the Windows and Mac PC for free with emulators.
+You can run the Android ecosystem on Windows and Mac PC for free with emulators.
 The responsiveness and ease of using the mobile Apps on the emulator depend on your system specifications.
-A good computer with modern hardware could run high-end Android games on PC.
-You can simulate the complete Android experience on Windows and Mac computer with the emulator.
+A good computer with modern hardware could run high-end Android games on a PC.
+You can simulate the complete Android experience on Windows and Mac computers with the emulator.